 The National Transportation Safety Board is also calling for the expansion of collision avoidance technologies and connected vehicle systems on all vehicles, including commercial trucks.
 According to the Board, systems that identify hazards ahead and automatically slow down speeds in order to avoid accidents should be in place on all passenger vehicles as well as commercial vehicles and trucks.

 The Board is calling for speed limits on motor vehicles as well as commercial trucks in order to reduce the risk of speeding-related accidents, automated speeding enforcement and expansion of education campaigns as these strategies are currently “underutilized.”

 The National Transportation Safety Board in its list also addresses other areas of safety, including commercial aviation, pipeline detection, rail worker safety, and safety on passenger and fishing boats.

-The Atlanta car accident attorneys at the Katz Law Firm represent persons injured in car accidents in the metro Atlanta region and across Georgia, helping them recover compensation for their losses.
+The Atlanta car accident attorneys at the Katz Personal Injury Lawyers represent persons injured in car accidents in the metro Atlanta region and across Georgia, helping them recover compensation for their losses.
 If you or a loved one have been injured in a car accident, talk to a lawyer at our firm and determine your legal options for a claim for damages.